privacy-scaling-explorations/sonobe/solidity-verifier/README.md

 ## License
 Solidity Verifier is released under the GPL3 license for any of the protocols that include `Groth16`.
 See the LICENSE file in the project repository for more details.
+For the rest of contracts/protocols and the CLI itself, this tooling is released under MIT/Apache license.

 ## Contributing
 Feel free to explore, use, and contribute to Solidity Verifier as we strive to enhance privacy and scalability in the blockchain space!